bxparks/AceWire/README.md

 Wrapper classes that provide a simple, unified interface for different I2C implementations on Arduino platforms.
 The code was initially part of the [AceSegment](https://github.com/bxparks/AceSegment) library, but was extracted into a separate library.
-It has 3 primary purposes:

-1. Allow client applications to easily select alternate I2C libraries instead of being locked into the pre-installed `<Wire.h>` library.
-Alternative libraries may be desirable for various reasons:
-    * To use different GPIO pins, instead of the hardware `SDA` and `SCL`.
-    * To reduce flash and static memory consumption compared to `<Wire.h>`.
-    * To use packet sizes larger than the default 32-bytes provided by AVR `<Wire.h>`.
-2. Prevent unnecessary flash memory consumption by preventing `AceSegment` from being forced to include `<Wire.h>` when it is not necessary.
-    * Simply including the `<Wire.h>` header file causes memory consumption of the application to increase by 1140 bytes of flash and 113 bytes of static memory.
-This happens even if the application never uses anything defined by the `<Wire.h>` library.
-    * The `AceSegment` library provides classes which use the SPI interface, and other classes which use the I2C interface.
-If it referenced the `<SPI.h>` and `<Wire.h>` header files directly, then client applications which used only the SPI interface would waste 1140 bytes of flash and 113 bytes of ram.
-    * By going through an intermediary library like `AceWire` (and `AceSPI` and `AceTMI`), client applications do not suffer from unnecessary memory bloat.
-3. Allow all libraries to share a common framework for selection a common I2C implementation within a given application.
-    * Otherwise, some parts of the app would use `<Wire.h>`, and other parts of the app would use a different I2C implementation.

-The `TwoWire` class in the pre-installed `<Wire.h>` library cannot be used polymorphically.
-In other words, subclasses cannot be used through a pointer (or reference) to the base `TwoWire` class.
-To get around this problem, this library uses C++ templates to provide compile-time polymorphism instead of runtime polymorphism.
-This also means that the calling application code pays only a minimal runtime overhead for the abstraction by avoiding the `virtual` dispatch.

 The library provides three I2C classes:

 * `TwoWireInterface.h`
-    * Thin wrapper around an actual I2C implementation library.
+    * A thin, C++ template, wrapper class around an underlying I2C implementation library which provides a unified interface to client applications.
-    * Compatible with the `TwoWire` class in the pre-installed `<Wire.h>` library.
-    * Compatible with other hardware and software implementations are supported as long as they implement a handful of methods that are syntactically compatible with the `TwoWire` class.
+    * Compatible with the pre-installed `<Wire.h>` library, and other third party I2C libraries which expose an API that is syntactically compatible with the `TwoWire` class.
 At least 5 different third party libraries have been verified to work with `TwoWireInterface`:
         * [Using Third Party I2C Libraries](#UsingThirdPartyI2CLibraries)
         * [Third Party Compatibility](#ThirdPartyCompatibility)
 * `SimpleWireInterface.h`
     * AceWire's own software bitbanging implementation that supports writing and reading from simple I2C devices, such as an HT16K33 LED controller chip and a DS3231 RTC chip.
+    * It implements the `TwoWireInterface` directly using `digitalWrite()` and `pinMode().
 * `SimpleWireFastInterface.h`
     * Same as `SimpleWireInterface.h` using one of the `<digitalWriteFast.h>`
       libraries that's available on AVR processors.
     * Can be up to 4X faster than `SimpleWireInterface` on AVR processors.
-    * Can consume about 10X less flash memory than `<Wire.h>`, about 250 bytes
-      of flash compared to 2500 bytes.
+    * Can reduce flash memory consumption by **10X** compared to `<Wire.h>`, about 250 bytes of flash compared to 2500 bytes.

+All 3 classes in this library implement the same API, but they do not use object inheritance nor virtual methods.
+They are meant to be used as template arguments to the end-user's template class.
+This design was motivated by the fact that the `TwoWire` class in the pre-installed `<Wire.h>` library cannot be used polymorphically.
+In other words, subclasses cannot be used through a pointer (or reference) to the base `TwoWire` class.
+This library uses C++ templates to provide compile-time polymorphism instead of runtime polymorphism.
+This also means that the calling application code pays only a minimal runtime overhead for the abstraction by avoiding the `virtual` dispatch.

+Once the client application implements the API exposed by `TwoWireInterface`, it becomes easy to use alternative I2C libraries instead of being locked into the pre-installed `<Wire.h>` library.
+Alternative libraries may be desirable for various reasons: To use different GPIO pins, instead of the hardware `SDA` and `SCL`; to reduce flash and static memory consumption compared to `<Wire.h>`; to use packet sizes larger than the default 32-bytes provided by AVR `<Wire.h>`.

+Another advantage of using `<AceWire.h>` is to avoid direct dependency to the `<Wire.h>` library.
+For reasons that are not obvious, simply including the `<Wire.h>` header file causes the memory consumption of the application to increase by 1140 bytes of flash and 113 bytes of static memory, **even** if the application does not use anything from the `<Wire.h>` library.
+Using the `<AceWire.h>` intermediary is particularly useful within another library.
+Instead of depending on `<Wire.h>` directly, the library can depend on `<AceWire.h>` instead.
+If the client application uses something from that library that does not need `<Wire.h>`,then the client can still compile and run, without suffering from unnecessary memory bloat.

 The library currently supports only a limited set of I2C functionality: